Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Introduction

-This work is organized as follows.
-In section II, we investigate the entanglement entropy and complexity for the excited states of the holographic superconductors with fully backreaction in the Einstein gravity.
-In section III, we extend the discussion to the entanglement entropy and complexity of the fully backreacting holographic superconductors in the $4$-dimensional Einstein-Gauss-Bonnet gravity.
+This paper is organized as follows.
+In section II, we investigate the HEE and HSC for excited states of holographic superconductors with fully backreaction in the Einstein gravity.
+In section III, we extend the discussion on the HEE and HSC of the fully backreacting holographic superconductor models to the $4$-dimensional Einstein-Gauss-Bonnet gravity.
 In section IV, we conclude our results.